JP41819/PcNmrAL1-microarray-scripts/README.md

 # PcNmrAL1-microarray-scripts
-Scripts used to normalise micorarray data and DEG analysis
+Scripts used to normalise microarray data and for DEG analysis